 Several approaches have been proposed in the past to deal with the stochastic case both from an analytical and numerical perspective.
 A broad classification distinguishes non-intrusive and intrusive methods.
-Among the non-intrusive methods, the Monte-Carlo method and its variants, apply a deterministic concept to each realization.
-Such sampling-based methods in the context of hyperbolic equations are used e.g. in [22,21,1].
-An intrusive approach on the contrary uses the representation of stochastic perturbations by a series of orthogonal functions, known as generalized polynomial chaos (or Karuhn-Loeve) expansions [3,35].
+Among the non-intrusive methods, the Monte Carlo method and its variants, apply a deterministic concept to each realization.
+Such sampling-based methods in the context of hyperbolic equations are used e.g. in [20,19,1].
+An intrusive approach on the contrary uses the representation of stochastic perturbations by a series of orthogonal functions, known as generalized polynomial chaos (or -Loève) expansions [3,34].
 Those expansions are substituted in the governing hyperbolic equations and projected on a (finite dimensional) subspace.
 This leads to deterministic evolution equations for the coefficients of the series expansion.
-In particular, in the context of partial differential equations this has been applied successfully for a large class of problems and we refer to e.g. [11,3,14,16,28,36] and references therein for some examples.
+In particular, in the context of partial differential equations this has been applied successfully for a large class of problems and we refer to e.g. [9,3,12,14,25,35] and references therein for some examples.
 In the context of hyperbolic problems there have been many recent contributions in particular based on the observation that the projected deterministic system might encounter a loss of hyperbolicity.

-For example, in [27] a transformation to entropy variables in the scalar case is suggested and hyperbolicity of the series expansion is established.
-Similarly, for genuine nonlinear 2×2 systems of hyperbolic conservation laws a transformation to Riemann invariants shows hyperbolicity under assumptions on the base functions in the series expansion [25, 10, 9].
-Using an approach similar to the moment method in kinetic theory, the authors in [17] have been able to establish hyperbolicity.
-Besides the theoretical obstacles of the intrusive or non-intrusive approaches, several contributions towards numerical schemes and their convergence analysis have been proposed and we refer to [22,21,12,26,24,6] for further reference.
+Besides the theoretical obstacles of the intrusive or non-intrusive approaches, several contributions towards numerical schemes and their convergence analysis have been proposed and we refer to [20, 19, 10, 24, 22, 6] for further reference.

 In stochastic problems the main interest is in some averaged quantities such as expectation and variance.
-However, the computation of stochastic quantities for instance using Monte-Carlo methods is very time-consuming due to low convergence rates requiring a large number of samples.
+However, the computation of stochastic quantities for instance using Monte Carlo methods is very time-consuming due to low convergence rates requiring a large number of samples.
 In the context of conservation laws known to exhibit discontinuities in space the convergence behavior is even worse because discontinuities may also be present in the stochastic variables.
 Thus, to improve efficiency we suggest a new strategy for the computations of the stochastic moments that allows for local refinement in the spatial domain as well as in the stochastic domain.
 For this purpose, we introduce the stochastic variables as additional "spatial" variables.
 This will make the resulting problem higher-dimensional but deterministic.
-This additional effort is compensated for by local grid adaptation allowing for a more efficient computation of stochastic quantities.
+This idea of parameterizing the stochastic variables has already been studied in [26, 30], where a path-wise solution of the probabilistic shock profile was used.
+There the equivalence of the stochastic solution and the parameterized solution is not proven.
+We generalize these results and describe a numerical approach that takes into account the local stochastic structure.
+The additional effort of the higher dimensional problem is compensated for by local grid adaptation and multi-element stochastic collocation methods allowing for a more efficient computation of stochastic quantities.

-Here, as in [22] we are only concerned with uncertain initial data, see Section 2 for the precise formulation.
-In the following sections we propose a method based on embedding the stochastic problem in a higher-dimensional space.
-In this formulation we deal with a deterministic problem in the spatial and (stochastic) variables.
-The details of the reformulation as well as the embedding are given in the Section 3.
-Existence of solutions as well as of the statistical moments of the solution can be obtained by slight modifications of classical results and those are presented in Section 3, too.
-A numerical discretization and convergence of the discrete statistical moments follows in Section 4.
-Finally, intensive numerical comparison with non-intrusive methods are presented in Section 5.
-Results are presented for Burger's equation as well as the Euler equations with a single random variable.
+The outline of the paper is as follows: First of all, we introduce the stochastic Cauchy problem and summarize well-known results for the entropy solution from [20], see Section 2.
+In Section 3 we propose a method based on embedding the stochastic problem in a higher-dimensional space resulting in a deterministic problem in the spatial and stochastic variables.
+We verify that the entropy solutions of the stochastic Cauchy problem and the deterministic Cauchy problem coincide.
+This holds true for a class of absolutely continuous random variables.
+Existence of statistical moments of the solution is obtained by modifications of classical results.
+In Section 4 we outline the numerical discretization and convergence of the discrete statistical moments.
+Finally, numerical comparisons with non-intrusive methods are presented in Section 5 for Burgers' equation as well as the Euler equations with a single random variable.